Merkoba/Hue/README.md

 "global_settings_default_tv_height"
 >The % height the tv will take by default when the image is also displayed.

+"global_settings_default_on_lockscreen"
+>Default commands to execute when the screen is locked.

 "room_settings_default_images_enabled"
 >Whether images will be enabled to the user on new rooms by default.